 Stuff your face with watermelon and still lose weight

-Imagine you're on some strict diet that only allows you to eat 1,200 calories per day or just 400 calories per meal.
+Imagine you're on a diet that only allows you to eat 1,200 calories per day or just 400 calories per meal.

 Now, I'm sure you don't need me to tell you 400 calories isn't exactly a whole lot of food.
 It comes down to less than 70 grams of chocolate, or about 1 slice of pizza, for example.

 Now imagine that instead of severely limiting your meals and feeling frustrated by ridiculously small portions, you switched to watermelons:

 You could eat almost 3 pounds (1.3 kilograms) of watermelon without breaking your 400 calories per meal limit.
 That's almost 20x as much food volume than if you stuck with chocolate.

 Now, I'm not saying watermelon is quite as satisfying as chocolate.
 I'm just saying that being able to eat 20 times as much food per meal can be hugely beneficial.

 But how is this even possible?
 (Ripe) watermelons taste very sweet, which is a clear sign they have a lot of sugar in them.